Owners Of Popular Famous Food Festival Fear Deer Park Show Won't Go On Without Help From Small Business Administration

 The SBA said it will soon announce an opportunity for appeals and reconsiderations for those who have applied for a Shuttered Venue Operators Grant.

 The SBA directs businesses to its resource partner network, the New York Small Business Development Center, which is run out of the SUNY system.
 There, counselors provide one-on-one assistance to small business owners, for every stage of its life cycle, including recovery.
-More information can be found here.MORE NEWS: Data Shows Breakthrough Cases In Tri-State Area Account For Small Fraction Of New COVID-19 Infections
+More information can be found here.MORE NEWS: National Hire A Veteran Day

-Note: Editors note: This story first appeared on July 21, 2021.